rust-lang/libtest-next/DESIGN.md

 meeting future needs because parsing control is handed to the plugin.

 This comes at the cost of:
-- Requires everyone plugin to cooperate
+- Requires every plugin to cooperate
 - More manual help construction

 ### Decision: iteraton model